EllieChen-Git/frontend-pricing-portal-ERN/README.md

 ### Project Management Methodology

 For this project, we followed the agile methodology and use Kanban board to record our project management process.
-We would first list out all the tasks and use planning poker to categorise our tasks based on complexity and priority.
+We would first list out all the tasks and use planning poker to categorize our tasks based on complexity and priority.

 ![](./docs/project-management/Kanban.jpg)

-In terms of team collaboration, Nina has strong knowledge and background in backend, so she designed our database schema and implemented the data structure for our application.
+In terms of team collaboration, Nina has strong knowledge and background in the backend, so she designed our database schema and implemented the data structure for our application.
 Ellie and Robbie spent more time on frontend design and the documentation.
 From time to time, Ellie and Robbie also worked on some backend functions while Nina also helped with the front-end styling.

 We distributed the major tasks based on features and created different branches for these features on our GitHub repos.
 Nina was in charge of image annotation (both backend and frontend), Ellie was on image uploading (both backend and frontend) while Robbie implemented different user components to make role-based authentication (admin and users) happened.
 Robbie also did testing of the application.